humansinstitute/BitcoinForHumans/lockbox/Lockbox.md

 #### Zero Knowledge Proof / Confidential Transactions

+< WIP - need to work on how ZK Proof / CT could be used to improve privacy >

-< HOLD > This area is a little beyond my current levels of research knowledge.
-However the idea here would be that instead of publically recording the outputs of any particular bet for verification purposes. i.e. having the redeem script executed in the signing chain or on DaveNet, we could instead provide range proofs which show the output of the bet with a view that this was correctly interperetted.
+Publically recording the outputs of any particular bet and the contract script for verification purposes. i.e. having the redeem script executed in the signing chain or on DaveNet is likely not really a private system.

+Could instead provide range proofs which show the output of the bet with a view that this was correctly interperetted.

 The people involved in the bet, would have an abilty to "decode" this proof and vouch for the result.

-???
-Hmmm not sure on this, WIP.

-#### Economic Smart Contracts Platform with DAO

-This for example would be an altcoin chain like ETC ;-).

-The idea would be that given we already have general purpose chains which allow smart contract excution.
-We could take advantge of existing smart contracts and prediction market platforms to act as Oracles.

-It is my view that this will allows be a more expensive version of the signing chain construction without material improvements on the censorship resistance (SC back doors? ).

-As such I wasn't going to expand here, however, it wold be remiss not to acknowledge that smart contract chains could be used to orchestrate contracts denominated in BTC.

-As said however, I think in the same way there is now a arket for monies, we could expect a market for contract enforcement so this will play out accordingly.

 ---

 ## Creating a Lockbox (UI / UX Orchestration)

-In order for this to work, there will need to be an interactive process to agree terms, ensure
+In order for this to work, there will need to be an interactive process to agree terms.

-**TODO:** need to draw out all of the transaction outputs and how each is verified by the contract participants.
+< **TODO:** need to draw out the transaction outputs and how each is verified by the contract participants prior to agreeing the bet >

+< **TODO:** Build out interacticve prototype which demonstrates flow >

 ---

 ## FAQs